-Installing the first course
+Installing the First Course

 It's important to work with care and planning as you install siding panels.
 This is especially true when you're installing the first course of siding.
-(See pages 35 to 37 for fastening methods.)

 For best results, follow these guidelines:

 The key to creating a visually attractive installation is to lap away from areas where people normally walk or gather.
 For example, on the front wall, work from the corners to the entrance door (so overlaps face away from door).